Home Report Fort William

 In terms of transport links, as you would expect the town is well served.
 The West Highland Railway Line passes through Fort William.
 Owing to the difficult terrain in the area, the line from Glasgow to the south enters from the northeast.
 There are numerous local bus services, and the town is also served by Citylink coach services allowing for travel from or to Fort William across Scotland.
 By road, Fort William is located on the A82 which is the main route for most in and out of the town.
 The Caledonian Canal connects the Scottish east coast at Inverness with the west coast at Corpach near Fort William.
 The Camusnagaul Ferry crosses Loch Linnhe, connecting the A82 to A861.

 As for local schooling, the local primary schools are Lundavra and Inverlochy Primary Schools.
 Lochaber High School is the local high school and serves a large catchment area that includes the surrounding villages.
 West Highland College is found in the town and is part of the University of the Highlands & Islands.
 It hosts the School of Adventure Studies (SOAS) offering both FE courses & HE honours degrees.

-As of August 2021, property in Fort William stood at an average value of £177,072.
-This is a fall of 2.57% in the last three months (since May 2021) and a rise of 0.75% since August 2020.
+As of June 2022, property in Fort William stood at an average value of £199,184.
+Though different property types in Fort William have had different average selling prices over the last 12 months: £292,333 for detached properties, £201,175 for semi-detached, £195,390 for terraced, and £150,550 for flats.
 Earlier in 2021, it was announced that work would begin on 15 new flats in the town.
-This forms part of a larger plan to create 350 new affordable homes in the surrounding Lochaber area to provide much needed housing.
+This forms part of a larger plan to create 350 new affordable homes in the surrounding Lochaber area to provide much-needed housing.
 The full project is estimated to be completed by August 2022.

 Why Use Shepherds